dcaba/slides/src/171218_tcpgoonAtBcnNetworkMeetup/3_problem.md

 Plus it may not manifest soon; you realize when:

 * Lots of ELBs in front of you (normally under high load) pre-opening hundreds of connections
-* Or issues with backend components (slow responses?) so in flight connections increase drastically
+* Or issues with backend components (slow responses?) so in-flight connections increase drastically

-## Ook, but you are careful, and you review PRs... you are safe
+## Ook, but you are careful, you review PRs, and you do stress tests...

+... *you are safe*.
 Really?

 ![](againquestion.jpg)